zhanghai/AndroidFastScroll/README.md

 If you are using any `RecyclerView.ItemDecoration` that implements `onDrawOver()`, you might be interested in [`FixItemDecorationRecyclerView`](library/src/main/java/me/zhanghai/android/fastscroll/FixItemDecorationRecyclerView.java) which can fix the drawing order.

+If you or other libraries you use are adding a `RecyclerView.OnItemTouchListener` to the `RecyclerView`, you might want to use [`FixOnItemTouchDispatchRecyclerView`](library/src/main/java/me/zhanghai/android/fastscroll/FixOnItemTouchDispatchRecyclerView.java) instead sice it works around the shortcomings of `MotionEvent` dispatch in `RecyclerView`.
+For example, this applies when you are using [`androidx.recyclerview.selection`](https://developer.android.com/reference/androidx/recyclerview/selection/package-summary) to add item selection support.

 You can also refer to the [sample app source](sample/src/main/java/me/zhanghai/android/fastscroll/sample) for how things like window insets and lift on scroll are implemented.

 ## License